-Do not list the PI as Key Personnel in this section.
+Do not list the Applicant/PI as Key Personnel in this section.

-Key personnel include the Lead Mentor, Committee Members, major Collaborators, and Patient Advocate Mentor(s) who are integral to the execution of the research plan.
+Key personnel include the Lead Mentor, Co-Mentor (if applicable), major Collaborators, and any Patient Advocates (if applicable) who are integral to the execution of the research plan.

 Komen defines Key Personnel as an individual who contributes to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation under the Grant.
 Typically, these individuals devote a defined percentage of effort to the project, and have doctoral or other professional degrees.
 Collaborators/Consultants at the postdoctoral or graduate student level may be considered Key Personnel if their involvement meets this definition.
+Advocate Mentors must be listed as Key Personnel.

-Each Key Person must have a level of effort listed in proposalCENTRAL (0-100%).
-Patient Advocates, the Lead Mentor, and members of the Mentor Committee may list 0% effort.
+Each Key Person must have a level of effort listed in proposalCENTRAL, even if 0%.
+Patient Advocate Mentors, the Lead Mentor, and members of the Mentor Committee may list 0% effort.
 Other Key Personnel must list greater than 0% effort.
-Salary support is not required for Key Personnel.
-Please note: Salary support is not allowed for the Lead Mentor or members of the Mentor Committee.
+Please note: Salary support is not allowed for the Lead Mentor or Co-Mentor.

-Add new contacts by entering the e-mail address of the Key Person you wish to add.
+Add new contacts by entering the e-mail address of the key person you wish to add.
 Click 'Add'.
 Add Key Personnel information for the person selected.
 Select the appropriate Role from the dropdown.
 Enter the percent effort proposed for this Key Person on this project.
 When entering contact information, do not use personal addresses for the Key Person.